4–6 minutes

 Preparation:

-- Divide coffee in half and set aside.
+1. Divide the coffee in half and set aside.

-- In a saucepan, bring the second quart to a simmer, blend in cream/milk if desired along with sweetener.
+3. In a saucepan, bring the second quart to a simmer, blend in cream/milk if desired, along with sweetener.

-- Pour into baking dish and refrigerate for 1-2 hours.
+5. Pour into a baking dish and refrigerate for 1-2 hours.

-- Transfer dish to counter.
-With serrated knife, divide into 32-squares and store cubes in an airtight container in the fridge.
+6. With a serrated knife, divide into 32 squares and refrigerate cubes in an airtight container.